 3) Invest in Facebook Ads.

-According to the Open Data Project, 53% of nonprofits purchased Facebook Ads in 2021.
+According to the 2023 Nonprofit Tech for Good Report, 53% of nonprofits purchased Facebook Ads in 2021.
 That’s a good number, but it leaves 47% of nonprofits that haven’t yet come to the understanding that Facebook can be a colossal waste of time if your nonprofit does not have a budget for Facebook Ads.

 Boosting a post on your Facebook Page is the easiest way to begin your experimentation with Facebook Ads, but boosted posts are just one of many types of ads available on Facebook including On-Facebook Donation Ads.
 You can target your ads to reach people by their interests, their gender, and their location – and whether you want your Facebook Ads to also be posted on Instagram if you have connected your Facebook and Instagram Ads accounts.
 There’s a steep learning curve to Facebook Ads and to improve you’ll need to experiment and track your results in Google Analytics.
 If you are good at being self-taught, be sure to read how-to guides and attend webinars.